More Thoughts on Bernie Sanders and Capitalism

 their base with contempt.
 Two reasons for this: one is to impress

-their sponsors, reassuring that they remain in control and that
+their donors, reassuring that they remain in control and that

 the voters' wishes don't have to be appeased; the other is that